MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

 	    1. Start Rserve and any other DeployR-related services:

                  cd /home/deployr-user/deployr/8.0.0
                  ./startAll.sh

-** For Root Installs**

-On each and every machine hosting a grid node:
++ **For Root Installs**  Apply the following configuration changes on **each and every node** on your DeployR grid, including the default grid node:

 	1. Log in as `root`.

-2. Before making any configuration changes to system files, stop Rserve and any other DeployR-related services:
+	1. Before making any configuration changes to system files, stop Rserve and any other DeployR-related services:

 			cd /opt/deployr/8.0.0
 			./stopAll.sh

-3. Grant `root` permission to launch the RServe process.
+	1. Grant `root` permission to launch the RServe process.
 This is required so that each DeployR grid node can enforce R session process controls.

 	    1. Using your preferred editor, edit the file `/opt/deployr/8.0.0/rserve/rserve.sh` as follows:

-		-   On Redhat/CentOS platforms, find the following section:
+                + On Redhat/CentOS platforms, find the following section:

 		        daemon --user "apache"